watts4speed/fast-dqn-caffe/README.md

 #Environment abstraction

 An abstract class "Environment" has been defined that can be used to plug in other game environments or systems to train on.
 It's in the file src/environment.h.
 The current version  implements the ALE environment using that abstraction.
-The Environment class could be extended to support more complext actions.
+The Environment class could be extended to support more complex actions.

 #Other directions